mongodb/laravel-mongodb/README.md

 **Inserts, updates and deletes**

 All basic insert, update, delete and select methods should be implemented.
-Feel free to fork and help completing this library!